Eve Ellis is a partner in Ropes & Gray’s asset management group specializing in financial services regulation.

 - the marketing of financial products;

-- whether FCA authorisation is required;
+- whether FCA authorization is required;

 - the establishment of regulated businesses in the UK;